qiskit-community/ibm-quantum-challenge-africa-2021/faq.md

 Please let us know if you have any additional questions in the [#challenge-africa-2021](https://qiskit.slack.com/archives/C02C8MKP153) in the [Qiskit Slack](https://ibm.co/joinqiskitslack) workspace.

 ## IBM Quantum Lab

+### Why am I seeing the error "Failed: 401 Client Error: Unauthorized for URL"

+The challenge platform requires that you are logged in with a full IBMid, and not a social-media account like GitHub.
+If you are not using an IBMid to login, please register an account **using the same email you registered with.** This should resolve the above error.